ucgis/GeoConnect/_resources/static-maps.md

   /
   <span>{{ page.title }}</span>
 </nav>
-You’ve done all the work for creating a map \- congratulations\!
-Now it’s time to make the final version to share.
+You’ve done all the work for creating a map **congratulations!** Now it’s time to make the final version to share.

 If your map is going to be a static rather than an interactive map, you have a few options for creating a map suitable for printing.